xwal/awesome-stars/README.md

 - [music4kid/FastStub-Xcode](https://github.com/music4kid/FastStub-Xcode) - Xcode Plugin helps you find missing methods in your class header, protocols, and super class, also makes fast inserting.
 - [peaktangf/RecognizeCard](https://github.com/peaktangf/RecognizeCard) - 我是一个能识别中国二代身份证的Demo
 - [southpeak/Minya](https://github.com/southpeak/Minya) - A simple basic hierarchy for iOS development with Objective-C. It is based on MVCS and KVO.
+- [DanTheMan827/ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.
 - [xhzengAIB/MessageDisplayKit](https://github.com/xhzengAIB/MessageDisplayKit) - An IM App like WeChat App has to send text, pictures, audio, video, location messaging, managing local address book, share a circle of friends, drifting friends, shake a fun and more interesting featu
 - [lzwjava/LZAlbum](https://github.com/lzwjava/LZAlbum) - Moments based on LeanCloud, use LeanCloud elegantly
 - [MobileNativeFoundation/bluepill](https://github.com/MobileNativeFoundation/bluepill) - Bluepill is a reliable iOS testing tool that runs UI tests using multiple simulators on a single machine